Approach To learning

 Every child at Stamford is encouraged to be an independent thinker and take the lead in their own education.
 We introduce this at an early age through programmes such as ILIC, CREEDS, and the ‘Year 7/8 Challenge’, that encourage independent learning, social responsibility and good habits of mind.

-These initiatives foster a positive outlook on learning, teaching students how to learn from experience and understanding how to make choices and behave intelligently.
+These initiatives foster a positive outlook on learning, teaching students how to learn from experience, and understand how to make choices and behave intelligently.

 Our curriculum incorporates linguistic, mathematical, scientific, technological (including ICT), human and social, physical, aesthetic and creative, spiritual, moral, ethical and personal education.
 Teachers and parents work together, identifying each child’s personal strengths and ensuring they achieve what they are capable of – their progress is proactively tracked through both formal and informal reporting.Our curriculum